Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/10-GeMM_AIEvsDSP/AIE/README.md

 ![Image of GeMM AIE Vivado BD GeMM 32x32x32](images/gemm_aie_vivado_bd_32x32x32.PNG)

-In this design, the GeMM computation happens in multiple stages, the input is split and broadcast to multiple cores, the number of rows in Mat A and the number of columns in Mat B is split into several blocks, based on the cascade length etc., and then each block in Mat A is multiplied with the corresponding block in Mat B, which generates blocks of outputs, which finally propagated for to the final output.
+In this design, the GeMM computation happens in multiple stages.
+The input is split and broadcast to multiple cores, the number of rows in Mat A and the number of columns in Mat B is split into several blocks, based on the cascade length and so on, and then each block in Mat A is multiplied with the corresponding block in Mat B, which generates blocks of outputs, which finally propagated for to the final output.

 The datamover kernel provides the parallel inputs required by the GeMM AIE graph, and finally, the data coming out of the AI Engines is streamed to a PL kernel where it is checked against the expected constant pattern.
 If there is a mismatch, it is recorded in the variable `errCnt`, which is read in the host app to determine whether the test has passed or failed.